 And whilst you’re here, visit Helen McCookerybook‘s current website for more good tunes!

-- The Farmers Boys – This is a fan run website.
+- The Farmers Boys – Like this, another fan run website.
 Pure pop genius, and much underrated in their own lunchtime.

 - Dolly Mixture – Saw them supporting The Undertones.

-Was that really Debsey singing backing vocals on St. Etienne’s “Who Do You Think You Are?”
+Is that Debsey singing backing vocals on St. Etienne’s “Who Do You Think You Are?”
 Narrator’s Voice: Yes it is!